Generative AI Enabled Robust Sensor Placement in Cyber-Physical Power Systems: A Graph Diffusion Approach: Background and Related Work

 \subsection{Robust Network in Cyber Layer}

 The primary function of the CPPS cyber layer is to transmit, calculate, and collect data.
-Therefore, robust networks prioritize maintaining the specific operation of the entire network, even in the face of disruptions such as link failures or node damage.
+Therefore, robust networks prioritize maintaining specific operations of an entire network, even in the face of disruptions such as link failures or node damage.
 Researchers usually use graphs to illustrate the topological structure of networks, utilizing various graph properties to verify and enhance network robustness \cite{koster2013robust}.
 Based on the percolation theory, the authors in \cite{schneider2011mitigation} proposed a robustness metric to measure network robustness under node failures.
 Additionally, by utilizing this robustness metric, a robust generation strategy for wireless communication networks is proposed, which significantly enhances the robustness of the network against nodes cyberattacks \cite{qiu2017rose, qiu2019robustness}.
 Besides node failures, the authors in \cite{egeland2009availability} measured the availability of planned networks by analyzing the number of redundant nodes.
 This method enhances network reliability for any given topology by increasing redundant nodes.
+However, this approach is less applicable in resource-limited settings, as it improves reliability primarily by adding redundancy without accounting for strict deployment budget constraints.

-However, it cannot ensure that the total number of nodes remains below a specific level.
-Therefore, we utilize metrics, including the Cheeger constant and the Fiedler value in graph theory, to assess the robustness of a graph with link failures.
-These metrics are related to the structure of the graph rather than the number of nodes, allowing for a better trade-off between the number of nodes and the overall network structure \cite{de2007old}.
+Therefore, we utilize spectral metrics, including the Cheeger constant and the Fiedler value, to assess network robustness under link failures~\cite{de2007old}.
+Unlike degree-based or redundancy-based measures, these spectral quantities characterize the intrinsic connectivity of a graph and directly reflect the presence of bottlenecks and weakly connected components~\cite{chung1997spectral}.
+In particular, the Cheeger constant quantifies the minimum cut of a network normalized by the node volume, providing a principled measure of how easily the graph can be disconnected~\cite{ghosh2006growing}.
+Although computing the Cheeger constant exactly is NP-hard, Cheeger’s inequality establishes tight bounds between the Cheeger constant and the second smallest eigenvalue of the graph Laplacian, i.e., the Fiedler value, enabling efficient approximation with theoretical guarantees \cite{de2007old}.